North Carolina’s Motor Vehicle Code

 You can be ticketed for all sorts of traffic violations, some of which are infractions and others that are more serious crimes.
 Depending on the level of the violation, you may only face fines and driver’s license points.
 These may not seem too serious.
 However, they can lead to harsher consequences, such as higher auto insurance premiums and the loss of your driver’s license for a period of time.
 Traffic violations that are charged as misdemeanors and felonies are inherently serious, and you should always speak with a traffic ticket lawyer about how to defend yourself.

-Common traffic violations in North Carolina include:
+Common traffic violations in Charlotte, NC include:

 - Speeding Tickets (NCGS 20-141): You can be ticketed if you drive faster than the posted speed limit, faster than the lawful speed limit for an unmarked area, or faster than is reasonable and prudent for current conditions.
 You may be ticketed for going one mph over the relevant limit.
 However, the faster you are driving over the speed limit, the greater the fine you face.
 When facing a speeding ticket, contact a traffic lawyer in Charlotte, NC.